lorth001/data-structures-in-c/README.md

 # data-structures-in-c
-Some data structures created from scratch in the C language
+Some data structures implemented in the C language